 1. Chewing Gum

-It’s hard to believe, but chewing gum is made of plastic.
+It’s hard to believe, but chewing gum is actually made of plastic.
 Manufacturers don’t tend to disclose their ingredients.
 Perhaps because chewing on plastic doesn’t sound particularly appealing!

-The reason they do not need to disclose exact ingredients in their gum bases is that these are considered trade secrets.
-Therefore they can use non-specific terms such as “gum base”.
-This makes it hard for consumers to know exactly what’s in their chewing gum.
 What we do know is that most gum bases contain polyethylene.
 This is a plastic that’s used to make plastic bottles, plastic bags, and seal tea bags.
 Gum bases also tend to contain polyisobutylene.
-This a rubber that’s used to make the inner tubes of tyres.
-Delightful, I’m sure you’ll agree.
+Polyisobutylene is a rubber that’s used to make the inner tubes of tyres.
+A delightful thing to chew on, I’m sure you’ll agree.

 From what I have read, I believe that all the main gum brands use plastics and rubbers in their gum production.

-2, Clothing
+2. Clothing

 There are some solutions.
 When you buy new clothes try to purchase clothing made from natural fibres over synthetic fibres, if you can.
 I wouldn’t recommend purging your wardrobe of man-made materials though.
 Donating clothes to charity doesn’t help the microplastic problem as the person buying the clothes will wash and wear them.